PHOTOGRAPHY

 In the words of Henri Cartier-Bresson, David "Chim" Seymour's camera was like a doctor's stethoscope, diagnosing the state of the heart.
 Photography, for me, is a form of creative medicine that cultivates an intelligent heart and enriches our vision of the world by revealing what was always present yet not always visible.
 Reverend Ben McBride, the radical belonging activist and author, said: "People aren't seen just because they are in a particular physical space; something must happen, collectively, for people to be seen."
-The camera can be this 'something' pointing us towards unusual beauty and relations that help us become awake to the sense that our life is deeply woven into the lives of others and the life of nature.
-In this process, the camera can be a teacher, guiding the photographer in the slow art of observation, quiet conversation and being of service to healing and change.
+The camera can be this 'something' pointing us towards relations that help us become awake to the sense that our life is deeply woven into the lives of others and the life of nature.
+The slow art of observation can help us experience the coming together of the spiritual and the ordinary, opening the door to healing, connection, and change.

 Work...